iotempire/iotempower/README.rst

 gateway - usually running an MQTT-broker.
 These gateways can be connected to cloud resources, other cloud or Internet based MQTT brokers or interconnected among themselves.
-Security and privacy can be selectively controlled at each layer border (everywhere, where a gateway connects to layers).
+Security and privacy can be selectively controlled at each layer border (everywhere, where a gateway connects two layers).

 Supported Hardware